CopterExpress/clover/docs/en/copterhack2022.md

 Teams are welcome to dive into the development of the following company cases:

-1. To make a modification of the PX4 firmware version v1.12.0 for Clover.
+1. Make a modification of the PX4 firmware version v1.12.0 for Clover.
-2. To develop the PX4v4 flight controller board with the dimensions 55x40 mm and the compatibility of a Raspberry Pi CM 4 installation.
+2. Develop the PX4v4 flight controller board with the dimensions 55x40 mm and the compatibility of a Raspberry Pi CM 4 installation.
+3. Cloud platform for the [Clover simulator](https://clover.coex.tech/ru/simulation.html) similar as to/based on [ROS Development Studio](https://app.theconstructsim.com/).

-The list of cases will be further expand.
+The list of cases may be expanded in future.

 ## CopterHack 2022 stages

-The qualifying and project development stages are to be held in an online format.
-The final round is to be made in a hybrid mode (offline + online).
+The qualifying and project development stages will be held in an online format.
+The final round will be in a hybrid mode (offline + online).
 The competition involves monthly updates from the teams with regular feedback from the Jury.
 All teams have to prepare a final video and presentation about the project's results to participate in the final stage.

 1. Qualifying stage.
-Applications are wilcome due October 31, 2021.
+Applications are welcome due October 31, 2021.
 2. Projects development stage.
 This stage includes monthly updates and mentorship of participants, starts at June 10, 2021, and continuous until February 28, 2022.
 3. All participating teams should shoot the final video to proceed to the final round.
 Final videos have to be submitted from March 1 up to March 31, 2022.
 4. The final round.
 Projects presentation at April 9–10, 2022.